junxit/us-congress-bills-111/metadata.md

 - 2010-12-09 — Senate amendment submitted
 - 2010-12-09 — Senate amendment submitted
 - 2010-12-09 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2010-12-10 — Message on Senate action sent to the House.
+- 2010-12-13 — Received in the House.
+- 2010-12-13 — Referred to House Budget
+- 2010-12-13 — Referred to House Judiciary
+- 2010-12-13 — Referred to House Oversight and Government Reform
+- 2010-12-13 — Referred to House Ways and Means
+- 2010-12-13 — Referred to the Committee on the Judiciary, and in addition to the Committees on Ways and Means, Oversight and Government Reform, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.